Why Was Roger Stone Not Mentioned In Barr’s Mueller Report Summary? Alleged ‘Coordination’ Likely In Report

 Wheeler writes that Barr’s use of the highly specific claim that Trump’s campaign did not coordinate with the “Russian government” would be his excuse for not mentioning Stone’s coordination with Wikileaks.
 Though Wikileaks is strongly suspected of links to Russia, as The Atlantic detailed, the document-dumping site is not part of the “Russian government.”

-According to one report cited by Inquisitr, Barr may never turn over the full Mueller Report to Congress, instead authoring another, lengthier “summary.”
+According to one report cited by The Inquisitr, Barr may never turn over the full Mueller Report to Congress, instead authoring another, lengthier “summary.”
 But such a summary would not include the full picture painted in Mueller’s report.

 “Barr has already failed the test of whether he can summarize Mueller’s results in good faith,” Wheeler wrote.